Virtual open day as £12m Denbigh extra care facility nears completion

-The scheme is almost complete and is set to welcome its first residents in
+The scheme is almost complete and is set to welcome its first residents in the autumn.

 The virtual open day takes place over Zoom and there will be an opportunity to go on a ‘journey’ around one of the flats, see a video of the kind of resources offered and ask questions about the scheme to Grŵp Cynefin staff.

 People living in Denbighshire and aged 60 and over will be given priority status at the scheme, which will offer a vibrant close-knit community as well as access to 24-hour care and support.